Instagram Pinterest-p Facebook-f

 #BloodSugarSupport #HealthyHabits #WomenWithDiabetes #EmpoweredGlucose #MindfulEating #BalancedLiving #DiabetesEducation #SteadyEnergy #SmallStepsBigChange #DiabetesCommunity #HealthyBloodSugar #diabetes #prediabetes #t1d #t2d #gestationaldiabetes #insulinresistance

-Halloween candy doesn’t have to be scary. 👻 T Halloween candy doesn’t have to be scary. 👻
+Halloween candy doesn’t have to be scary. 👻 The tr Halloween candy doesn’t have to be scary. 👻

 The trick?
 Pair it with protein, fiber, or healthy fats so you can enjoy the treat without the crash.